Eks

 Arguments

 • addon_name: The name of the add-on.
-The name must match one of the names that DescribeAddonVersions returns.
+The name must match one of the names returned by DescribeAddonVersions.

 Optional Parameters